MSPB Services for Suspension, Demotion, or Termination Complaints

 MSPB Representation

-Unlike their private-sector counterparts, employees of the federal government have unique rights under the constitution.
 To protect these rights, Congress created the Merit Systems Protection Board (MSPB) in 1979 under the Civil Reform Service Act of 1978.

 Particularly when filing an MSPB complaint, you can depend on the experience of our seasoned MSPB attorney to guide you through the steps necessary to protect your rights as a federal employee.
-We pride ourselves in being experienced and accessible for our nationwide clients.
+We pride ourselves on being experienced and accessible for our nationwide clients.

 Learn how we can assist you by calling (800) 801-0598 or sending us an online message today.